wtnwin111/interview/src/com/interview/flag/README.md

         2^14*2^32B = 2^46B = 64T.
         Suppose our machine is 2TB, so we need 32 machines.
 If we add redundancy for system failure, such we have 2 replication, we need 32*3 = 96 machines.

+12. Given a String str and a pattern p, find the shortest substring in str contains all the chars in pattern and in same order, could have other non-expected chars.
+    For example: str = UAXXBAUB, and pattern = AB, return AUB.

+    *HINT: the extension of Minimum Window Substring with order constraints, the difference is how to shrink.*

+        tracking the appears of i-th char in pattern in index[i] as a list, when found all the chars, try to do shrink from the end to begin, shrink the index to higher one if its value smaller than the index of all chars in its right.
+For the example, UAXXBAUB, when parse to UAXXB, it will got following index, 'A': 1; 'B': 4, found a substring, when parse to UAXXBA, index is: 'A': 1,5; 'B':4, but A can shrink to 5 because it need be smaller than B's index. when parse to UAXXBAUB, index is 'A':1,5; 'B':4,7, B first shrink to 7, then A shrink to 5, find a shorter substring.

+13. Given a array with positive and negative integer, write code to find is there any consecutive numbers sum equals to a given number K.

+    *HINT: use prefix sum.
+Save sum in HashMap<Sum, Index>, for each (sum, i) find any of the following two cases:
+    1. (target + sum, j) and j > i, so sum[j] - sum[i] == target; 2.(sum - target, j) and j < i, so sum[i] - sum[j] = target.*

+14.

 #L